-Stony Brook Southampton Hospital’s Center for Parkinson Disease is the only program on the East End of Long Island that offers education and support for patients living with Parkinson Disease, as well as extensive and integrated community-based wellness services.
+Stony Brook Southampton Hospital’s Center for Parkinson's Disease is the first program on the East End of Long Island that offers education and support for patients living with Parkinson's Disease, as well as extensive and integrated community-based wellness services.

 The Center draws on the resources and expertise of Meeting House Lane Medical Practice, providing access to state-of-the-art diagnostic imaging along with specialized rehabilitation services at the Hospital.
 Relationships with community collaborators have broadened the scope of the program to bring evidence-based wellness services to communities throughout the East End.